Last Updated on: 28th October 2023, 09:15 am

 Can I Bring a Parrot From Mexico to the U.S.A.?

 The United States is strict about wildlife brought in from Mexico.
-If you bring parrots into the country, you must abide by certain rules.
-To bring the parrot into the U.S. from Mexico, you’ll need the following:
+If you bring parrots into the country, you must abide by specific rules.
+To get the parrot into the U.S. from Mexico, you’ll need the following:

 - Import permit.